Saw Shwe Khet: Prome (1442–1446)

 The next mention of Shwe Khet in the chronicles came in 1442 when Viceroy Thihathu III of Prome became king of Ava as Narapati I. The new king, whose chief consort Atula Thiri was Shwe Khet's younger sister, appointed Shwe Khet governor of Prome, and Shwe Khet's son Minye Kyawswa governor of Kale (Kalay).
 Shwe Khet's term lasted until c.
 January 1446 when the king recalled Shwe Khet to Ava.
 He was the only governor/ruler to serve more than once at Prome.

 Tharrawaddy (1446–1460)

 Shwe Khet's stay at Ava was short.
 He was once again appointed governor of Tharrawaddy after Narapati regained the territory c.
 November 1446.
+(Note: (Hmannan Vol. 2 2003: 88): On 5th waxing of Thadingyut 808 ME (25 September 1446), King Narapati made the decision to send an army and a navy to regain Tharrawaddy after Binnya Ran I had died.
+Ava forces invaded at the start of the dry season in November.
+Hanthawaddy vassal Gov. Anawrahta of Tharrawaddy submitted without a fight but died shortly after the submission.
+Narapati then appointed Shwe Khet.)
 He ruled for about another 14 years.
 In 1460, the king reassigned him to Paungde, and appointed his fourth son Thado Minsaw to Tharrawaddy.
 The king also married Thado Minsaw with Shwe Khet's daughter Myat Hpone Pyo.